 In order to encourage sustainable economic growth and create a more livable downtown, Rochester plans to reconstruct a 2/3 mile stretch of the eastern segment of the Inner Loop between Monroe Avenue and Charlotte Street into a high quality complete city street.

 The new at-grade street will tremendously enhance the area's livability, allowing people to easily walk and bicycle between neighborhoods and downtown.

 - Increasing Traffic Safety: The project will eliminate multiple, non-standard features and three federal-aid bridges, two of which are structurally deficient and in need of major rehabilitation.

 - Reconnecting Neighborhoods with Downtown: It will remove a significant barrier to redevelopment in the East End, one of Rochester’s most important downtown districts, and reconnect thriving east side neighborhoods with the downtown area.

-To learn about all of the potential benefits of reconstructing the Inner Loop East, along with details on the proposed project, check out the project scoping report.
+To learn about all of the potential benefits of reconstructing the Inner Loop East, along with details on the proposed project, check out the Draft Design Report.

 Funding has been secured to complete engineering and design for this transformative project. funding for construction of this project will be from the following funding sources:

 A public informational meeting and Public Hearing was held on Tuesday, February 4, 2014 at the Kate Gleason Auditorium in the Bausch & Lomb Public Library Building.